marklogic-community/corb2/METRICS.md

     + Eg:METRICS-MODULE=/export/home/dev/saveMetricsCustom.sjs|ADHOC
 * **How do I keep logging metrics document at regular intervals?**
     * You can use METRICS-SYNC-FREQUENCY option to specify the frequency at which the document should be saved to the database.
-    * Corb logs the metrics by creating a new document in the database with a new timestamp as shown below.
+    * CoRB logs the metrics by creating a new document in the database with a new timestamp as shown below.
     * Eg:
          + /my-dir/CoRB2/job-name/2017/9/22/16/16/1446989213638048899.xml
          + /my-dir/CoRB2/job-name/2017/9/22/16/16/1446989213638048899.xml/10656720599806190856